the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 ## Requirements gathering & alignment
 ### Key question: How can we align stakeholders on shared language and goals?

-Requirements gathering is a helpful exercise used to collect information from different stakeholders involved in a project which can then be used to mitigate potential misunderstanding, map shared terminology, and identify opportunities for collaboration.
+Requirements gathering is a helpful exercise used to collect information from different stakeholders involved in a project which can then be used to mitigate potential misunderstandings, agree on shared terminology, and identify opportunities for collaboration.
 When bringing people from different backgrounds or organisations into a collaboration, it can be helpful to align on shared language and understanding on key concepts relevant to a project.
 This is motivated by the fact that different teams may have different ways of working and understandings of project outputs like "case study" or "user-friendly website" which can lead to miscommunication or misalignment of expectations.
 Once the information is gathered in a single place, you can identify questions and highlights from the interviews to prompt group discussion for alignment.